Gravitational Bound State Perturbations Inside Black Holes and Isospectrality

-Here, using the supersymmetry (SUSY) method, we analytically confirm the existence of isospectrality between the polar and axial perturbations in the interior of BH and highlight the special role which is played by the ASM mode.
-We comment that this method is formally parallel to corresponding analysis for the QNMs of the exterior region, see for example \cite{Cardoso:2001bb, Konoplya:2011qq, Berti:2009kk}.
-However, there are important differences between the two setups which require independent investigations.
-First, we look for the bound state solutions which have different boundary conditions than QNMs in the exterior region.
+Here, using the supersymmetry (SUSY) method, we analytically confirm the existence of isospectrality between the polar and axial perturbations in the interior of the BH and highlight the special role which is played by the ASM mode.
+We comment that this method is formally parallel to the corresponding analysis for the QNMs of the exterior region, see for example \cite{Cardoso:2001bb, Konoplya:2011qq, Berti:2009kk}.
+However, there are important differences between the two setups that require independent investigations.
+First, we look for the bound state solutions that have different boundary conditions than QNMs in the exterior region.
 Second, the potentials $V^{\pm}$ are singular at $r=0$ so the regularity of transformations (\ref{trans1}) and (\ref{trans2}) is not manifest a priori \cite{Steinhauer:2025bbs}.
-Here we present the main results while further technical details are provided in Appendix \ref{SUSY-ap}.
-For a review of the SUSY method see \cite{Gangopadhyaya:2017wpf, cooper1995supersymmetry}.
+Here we present the main results, while for in-depth reviews see \cite{Gangopadhyaya:2017wpf, cooper1995supersymmetry}.